ssmlkl/MnTTS2/README.md

 To extract postnets for training vocoder, follow above steps but with `extract_postnets.py`

+## 4) Collating durations
-## 4) After completing the extraction of the durations of the three speakers, the durations in the training and test sets of each speaker are collated together.
+After completing the extraction of the durations of the three speakers, the durations in the training and test sets of each speaker are collated together.

 ```
 |- mntts2/